Daneality/Miniblog/README.md

-# Blog project
+# Miniblog
-A small blog, using react, nestjs and mongo.
-Learning project to create my first full stack application.
+A simple blog web application using React , NestJS, and MongoDB.
+The application includes authentication functionality implemented through Auth0.